Formica Plumbing and Sewer Co.

 The gleaming snow, the warmth of heated blankets, and the allure of sipping hot tea and eating marshmallows by a firepit all make winter more bearable.
 However, there’s no escaping the fact that the season is one of the most challenging for everyone in Willoughby, OH, for various reasons.

 Pipe freezing is one of the challenges that come with the frigid weather.
-Many homeowners find themselves asking, “Do I need to call a plumber if my pipes are frozen?”
+Many homeowners find themselves asking, "Can a plumber fix frozen pipes?“, "Do I need to call a plumber if my pipes are frozen?”

 Formica Plumbing and Sewer Co., the best plumber in Willoughby, Ohio, covers the details you need to know in this post.